kcarnold/cs344/content/home/syllabus.md

 -   **Comm (**Communication or Community, depending on the week) (25%): You contributed to other students' learning. e.g., *asked or answered questions in class / on Piazza / informally, gave constructive peer feedback, contributed to a class forum)*

--   **Context** (25%): You engaged with broader perspectives on AI. e.g., its current or future impacts on individuals, organizations, societies, the environment, etc., or questions about how AI and Christian faith relate, etc.
+-   **Context** (25%): You engaged with broader perspectives on AI. e.g., its history, its current or future impacts on individuals, organizations, societies, the environment, etc., or questions about how AI and Christian faith relate, etc.

 Each week (including exam week) you will turn in a reflection on your work and learning for the past week.
 In it, you will suggest a numeric grade for each of the 3 categories.
 (I reserve the right to deviate from your suggested grade.)
 Your grade for each category will be the average of each of the 14 grades in that category.

 There will be weeks for which the structured content of the course does not give you a chance to sufficiently demonstrate learning in a given area.
 In such cases, you should proactively seek a learning opportunity in that category.
 I will provide some general resources; please ask for specific advice as needed.
-You may also simply take a 0 in that category that week; the lowest two grades in each category will be dropped.
+You may also simply take a 0 in that category that week; one or more of the lowest grades in each category will be dropped.

 ## Philosophy